For Prime Vendors: Subcontracting in PASSPort

 If you are planning to use a subcontractor as part of your contract, submit a subcontractor approval request.

-Your contract or contracting agency may have requirements about how many levels of subcontractors need agency approval.
+Your contract or contracting agency may have requirements on how many levels of subcontractors need agency approval.
 Check your contract and ask your agency for specific details.

-Before submitting an approval request, you need to check that your subcontractors have:
+Before submitting an approval request, check that your subcontractors have:

 The subcontractor approval process has three main steps: